 Jason sat down next to her and leaned back in his chair.
 “He certainly knows how to offer comfortable beds.”

 “And there’s the sarcasm I know so well.”
 She leaned her head on his shoulder.

 He tried to ignore how right it felt.
 “Yes, and that’s why you should just close your eyes and rest.
 Don’t worry.
 It’ll all be better in the morning.”

 Landra Graf consumes at least one book a day, and has always been a sucker for stories where true love conquers all.
 She believes in the power of the written word, and the joy such words can bring.
 In between spending time with her family and having book adventures, she writes romance with the goal of giving everyone, fictional or not, their own happily ever after.

 Lover of nail polish, pens, her Kindle, and fresh coffee.
 She likes romance filled with messy, real characters and lots of snarky banter.
 Reading was (and still is!) her BFF; when she discovered writing she fell in love.
-Sassy humor for the heart, captivating contemporary romance for the soul.
+Come for the snark.
+Stay for the story.